bazilinskyy/crossing-crowdsourcing/README.md

 2. IDs are anonymised by subtracting the given ID from `config.mask_id`.

 ## Analysis
 Analysis can be started by running `python crossing-crowdsourcing/crossing/run.py`.
-A number of csv files used data processing are saved in `crossing-crowdsourcing/_output`.
-Visualisations of all data were saved in `crossing-crowdsourcing/_output/figures/`.
+A number of CSV files used for data processing are saved in `crossing-crowdsourcing/_output`.
+Visualisations of all data are saved in `crossing-crowdsourcing/_output/figures/`.

 ### Visualisation
 Visualisations of how dynamic variables (keypresses, objects, velocity) change over time.
 An example for a single video is presented below in terms of keypress data, object data and vehicle speed:

 <p float="left">